DoctorLogicProduct/dltest/_pages/products/growth-accelerators/paid-advertising.md

   component_css: feature
   class: paid-advertising__feature--1
   headline: "Certified Google Partner"
   text: "We’ve been perfecting our paid search platform since 2005.
 DoctorLogic is a certified Google Partner.
 This means we have consistently demonstrated AdWords skill and expertise.
-It also means we’re up to date on Google's best practice and products."
+It also means we’re up to date on Google's best practices and products."
   img: /img/products/growth-accelerators/google-partner.jpg
   alt: "Certified Google Partner"
   img_alignment: Right